E-commerce

 How do you duplicate a product?

-Open the product, use Duplicate, adjust title and status, and choose the fields to copy.
-For new options on the same listing, add variants.
+Open the product, use Duplicate, adjust the title and status, and choose the fields to copy.
+For new options on the same product page, add variants.

 Does the CSV replace existing products?

-Import can create or update depending on your file and the selected options; handles are used as matching keys for updates.
+The import can create or update depending on your file and selected options; handles are used as matching keys for updates.

 Draft or active?

-Use draft to prepare a launch; the unlisted status allows a direct URL without catalog visibility, depending on the cases described in the availability help.
+Use draft to prepare a launch; the unlisted status allows a direct URL without catalog visibility, depending on the cases described in the help on availability.

-Writing assistance tools speed up text creation; fact validation (price, compliance, inventory) remains human.
+Writing assistance tools speed up text; fact-checking (pricing, compliance, stock) remains human.

 March 25, 2025